 Your student association plays an important role at university by advocating on behalf of students on campus and in the community.
 Members may also organize student clubs and societies.
 At UOIT, you are represented by the Student Association at Durham College and UOIT.

 UOIT is home to the Ridgebacks varsity sports that range from hockey to golf.
-The UOIT Ridgebacks participate both in Ontario University Athletics (OUA) and Canadian Interuniversity Sport (CIS).
-Get more information on varsity athletics at UOIT including tryout dates.
+The UOIT Ridgebacks participate in both Ontario University Athletics (OUA) and Canadian Interuniversity Sport (CIS).
+Find more information on varsity athletics at UOIT including try-out dates.